VerenaK90/Neuroblastoma_evolution/README.md

 pyABC v0.9.13

 ## Example data
 The folder Example_data contains SNVs and copy number information for two primary-relapse-sample pairs.
 Each folder contains two subfolders, ACEseq, storing the copy number information (*comb_pro_extra*) and SNVs, storing the vcf file for somatic SNVs.
-Both files were generated using DKFZ inhouse-pipelines, which are described in https://github.com/DKFZ-ODCF/SNVCallingWorkflow and in https://github.com/DKFZ-ODCF/ACEseqWorkflow.
+Both files were generated using DKFZ inhouse-pipelines, which are described under https://github.com/DKFZ-ODCF/SNVCallingWorkflow and under https://github.com/DKFZ-ODCF/ACEseqWorkflow.

 ## Full dataset
 The full dataset (SNVs, Indels, SVs and CNVs for each tumor) can be downloaded from Mendeley (link will be provided upon publication).